 If you have any doubts whatsoever then donít meet them and stop talking to them and inform us right away.

 It must be understood that the owners of The Chatstation are not held responsible or take any liability for any arrangements by the members.

 Should you make any arrangements it it wise to make courtesy calls prior to a meeting, to save any embarrassment or costs.

-The Chat Cafe website is protected under copyright and trademark laws.
+The Chatstation website is protected under copyright and trademark laws.
 Any reproduction is strictly forbidden.